Skip to content

 Rutgers, down 30-24 late in the fourth quarter to the Fighting Illini, managed to score a clutch touchdown.
 After back-to-back miraculous scrambles — one coming on 4th and long in opposing territory — senior quarterback Athan Kaliakmanis found senior running back Kyle Monangai wide open in the flat for a 12-yard touchdown.
 Knights' fans erupted as Rutgers took its first late lead against a nationally-ranked team in quite some years.

-It seemed like the Knights were on the cusp of their first-ever Big Ten-ranked win over then-No. 24 Illinois and their first-ranked win since beating USF in 2009.
+It seemed like the Knights were on the cusp of their first-ever Big Ten-ranked win over then-No. 24 Illinois and their first ranked win since beating USF in 2009.

 Head coach Bret Bielema decided to bring out placekicker Ethan Moczulski, who drilled a 59-yard field goal earlier in the season for Illinois.

 But this situation was different.
-This game was on the road for the Fighting Illini, in front of a crowd on the verge of a potential storm and a security nightmare.
+This game was on the road for the Fighting Illini, in front of a crowd on the verge of a potential field storm and a security nightmare.
 Due to the swirling wind, a 58-yard field goal seemed impossible.

 Still, the ball was snapped, placed down and kicked.